Integrating Over-the-Air Federated Learning and Non-Orthogonal Multiple Access: What Role can RIS Play?: Introduction

-Since the conflicts between the spectrum scarcity of existing networks and the bandwidth requirements of emerging applications are ever-increasingly striking \cite{Zhang20196G}, the co-design of distributed machine learning and wireless communication is essential for B5G networks to bring considerable gains in terms of latency reduction \cite{Zhu2020Broadband}, spectrum efficiency \cite{Qi2020Integrated}, energy consumption \cite{Yang2020EEFL}, and hardware cost.
+Since the conflicts between the spectrum scarcity of existing networks and the bandwidth requirements of emerging applications are ever-increasingly striking \cite{Zhang20196G}, the co-design of distributed machine learning and wireless communication is essential for B5G networks to bring considerable gains in terms of latency reduction \cite{Zhu2020Broadband}, spectrum efficiency \cite{Qi2020Integrated}, energy consumption \cite{Yang2021Energy}, and hardware cost.
 To this end, understanding the similarity and difference between AirFL and NOMA is extremely valuable for the seamless integration of them.
 On the one hand, the uplink transmissions of AirFL are over the same multiple-access channel \cite{Zhu2020Broadband}, which is similar to that of NOMA technique \cite{Liu2017NOMA}.
-On the other hand, the AirFL concentrates on the computation result rather than the individual data itself \cite{Ni2020Federated, Qi2020Integrated}, which is different from NOMA.
+On the other hand, the AirFL concentrates on the computation result rather than the individual data itself \cite{Ni2021Federated, Qi2020Integrated}, which is different from NOMA.
 Exploiting the mentioned similarity, the signals from hybrid users can be multiplexed on the same channel simultaneously.
 However, it is still not a trivial task to provide heterogeneous services over limited radio spectrum, due to the processing difficulties of the mixed signals.
 Therefore, it is highly desired for the hybrid network to deploy the reconfigurable intelligent surface (RIS) for dynamically tuning the wireless channels, which plays a key role to flexibly adjust the signal processing order of hybrid users.
-As such, the differentiated service requirements of hybrid users can be well met via concurrent transmissions aided by the RIS.